bitpay/insight-api/README.md

-ENABLE_MAILBOX # if "true" will enable mailbox plugin ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
+ENABLE_MAILBOX # if "true" will enable mailbox plugin ENABLE_CLEANER # if "true" will enable message db cleaner plugin ENABLE_MONITOR # if "true" will enable message db monitor plugin ENABLE_EMAILSTORE # if "true" will enable a plugin to store data with a validated email address ENABLE_RATELIMITER # if "true" will enable the ratelimiter plugin LOGGER_LEVEL # defaults to 'info', can be 'debug','verbose','error', etc.
 ENABLE_HTTPS # if "true" it will server using SSL/HTTPS